yifei-gpt/Fingerprint_fairness/README.md

 # RemovalNet

-This repository is the official implementation of paper: **["RemovalNet: DNN model fingerprinting removal attack"](https://ieeexplore.ieee.org/abstract/document/10251039/)**.
+This repository is based on official implementation of paper: **["RemovalNet: DNN model fingerprinting removal attack"](https://ieeexplore.ieee.org/abstract/document/10251039/)**.
 The RemovalNet is a min-max bi-level optimization-based DNN fingerprint removal attack that is used to *delete fingerprint-specific knowledge* while *maintaining general semantic knowledge* of the target model.